jacobhallberg/pytorch_stylegan_encoder/README.md

 |---|---|
 | <img src="assets/images/male_female_actual.png">  | <img src="assets/images/male_female_mapping.png">  |

-Additionally, the image creation starts from a constant vector that is optimized during the training process.
+Additionally, with StyleGAN the image creation starts from a constant vector that is optimized during the training process.
 This constant vector acts as a seed for the GAN and the mapped vectors w are passed into the convolutional layers within the GAN through adaptive instance normalization (AdaIN).
 This takes away the responsiblity of the GAN having to learn how to warp a uniform distribution into one that represents the data and allows it to simply focus on generating images.
+All of these aspects together allow for very high quality image generation.

 ### How do latents (latent space) make it easier to modify an image?
 A vector within the latent space W from the mapping network represents a fixed image with fixed features.
 If you take that vector and shift it across an axis, you modify the features of the image.
-If modified in soley the direction of a specific feature within the latent space W, everything about the image stays the same besides the feature that the vector is being shifted towards.
+If modified in soley the direction of a specific feature within the latent space W, everything about the image stays the same besides the feature that the vector (latent) is being shifted towards.

-To make this more clear, imagine a vector that represents a male with short hair within the latent space W. If you'd like to keep the short hair, but generate a female version of a male, all you need to do is shift the vector in the direction of female without changing the direction of the type of hair.
+To make this more clear, imagine a vector that represents a male with short hair within the latent space W. If you'd like to keep the short hair, but generate a female version of a male, all you need to do is shift the vector in the direction of female without changing the direction of the length of hair.

 |  Male with Short Hair | Male Transformed To Female with Short Hair  |
 |---|---|